KaneRodriguez/CarND-Behavioral-Cloning-P3/writeup_template.md

     Modified NVIDIA Architecture w/ Preprocessing and Augmentation

 Since the data found in the Udacity provided data set was heavily favored towards straight driving, I decided to augment the data to rectify this uneven steering angle distribution.
-Techniques of random horizontal flipping, randomly choosing a camera image (center, left, or right), and randomly translating the image across the x and y axes, were inspired by [this](), [this](), and [this]() student.
+Techniques of random horizontal flipping, randomly choosing a camera image (center, left, or right), and randomly translating the image across the x and y axes, were inspired by [this](https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project), [this](https://towardsdatascience.com/teaching-cars-to-drive-using-deep-learning-steering-angle-prediction-5773154608f2), and [this](http://davidaventimiglia.com/carnd_behavioral_cloning_part1.html) student.
 These techniques were all made apart of the training data augmentation pipeline.

 Also, I decided to preprocess the data through cropping as much of the original image as possible.
-This aggressive cropping was inspired by [this]() student.
+This aggressive cropping was inspired by [this](http://davidaventimiglia.com/carnd_behavioral_cloning_part1.html) student.
 The reasoning behind aggressively cropping the image is that there is unnecessary 'future' information in each image.
 Given that this is a stateless nueral network, the information pertaining to the future is unnecessary and cropping that part of the image leaves more room for the network to learn pertinent features.

-TODO: The resulting model from these pipelines wa low mean squared error on the training set and relatively high mean squared error on the validation set.
-When testing the model on the track
+Training the model with the improved pipeline process resulted in a low mean squared error on the training set and relatively high mean squared error on the validation set.
+When testing the model on the track, the vehicle showed to be biased towards driving straight and drove straight off the track.

-To rectify the overfitting, I decided to ...

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+    Modified NVIDIA Architecture w/ Batch Normalization and Dropout

+To further combat overfitting and the model's bias towards driving straight, I aimed to regularize my model by introducing batch normalization (BN) and dropout layers throughout.
+In the three locations that I inserted BN and dropout layers, I applied BN before a non-linearity (RELU) and dropout afterwards.

+To address the lack of lane recovery data, I manually gathered recovery focused training data from the simulator.
+I continually placed the vehicle on the side of the road and recorded the vehicle gradually making it's way towards the center.
+Also, I gathered data where the vehicle was taking sharp turns.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The result of these efforts was a slight increase in the mean squared error on the training data and a significant decrease in the mean squared error for the validation data.
+This model was able to drive autonomously around track one without veering off the road!

 #### 2. Final Model Architecture